factor/factor/contrib/space-invaders/readme.txt

 to produce an emulator, disassembler and assembler for the 8080 processor.

-Running 'load.factor' will load the CPU emulation routines and runs some tests.
+Running 'load.factor' will load the CPU emulation routines and supporting code.
 Run 'gui.factor' to get the SDL based GUI code.

 If you are in the space-invaders directory, and have the ROM as a file 'invaders.rom' in that same directory, the following starts the GUI: